 For some, Big Sur inspires great art; for others, it's a spiritual experience.
 And that's why Big Sur has also become known for its religious retreats, including the New Camaldoli Hermitage, the Esalen Institute, and Tassajara Zen Mountain Center, a Buddhist monastery.

-Today, the drive from Carmel to Big Sur takes a little more than half an hour,
+Today, the drive from Carmel to Big Sur takes a little more than half an hour, a far cry from the three-day trek by wagon that it was in the 1880s.

 In addition to the spectacular vistas of sky and ocean, tourists will see a few impressive man-made wonders.
 The arc of Bixby Bridge, built in 1933, is instantly recognizable as a backdrop for car commercials and TV shows.
 Equally stunning is the Point Sur Light Station sitting atop a 361-foot-high volcanic rock.
 The light station, which has been in continuous operation since 1889, is now under the auspices of the state parks department and is open for docent-led tours.